matthewjmiller/mattmiller/CV.md

 ## Academic Service

+- Elected alternate Academic Council Representative, College of the Ozarks, 2020-2021.
+- Editor, College of the Ozarks Writing Awards webzine, 2020.
 - Member, English Department Curriculum Committee, College of the Ozarks, 2018-19.
 - Member, Organizing Committee, the Kenneth Burke Society Conference, Saint Louis University, 2014.
 - Member, Organizing Committee, There and Back Again: a Symposium on Seventy-Five Years of *The Hobbit*, Saint Louis University, 2012.